This tutorial explains how get your NVIDIA graphics card working with for deep learning.

 CUDA version

-You can see what versions of CUDA are avilable:
+You can see which versions of CUDA are available through conda with this:

-You can also find your version by opening a command prompt and enter nvcc -V
+You can also find your version by opening a command prompt and entering nvcc -V

 (tf) julius@julius-MS-7B09:~/git$ nvcc --version